lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 remote.Parent = parent
 ```

-When several networking objects are required, the system that owns them should create them during initialization and retain their names, parents, permissions, and **cleanup** behavior explicit.
+When several networking objects are required, the system that owns them should create them during initialization and keep their names, parents, permissions, and **cleanup** behavior explicit.

 ### **Avoid**